aptima-ai/aptima_framework/docs/ten_framework/dependencies.md

 # Dependencies

-The TEN framework utilizes several third-party libraries.
-Some are used specifically for testing, while others are integrated into the TEN runtime.
-Below is a description of these libraries, along with any necessary modifications required for their use within the TEN framework.
+The APTIMA framework utilizes several third-party libraries.
+Some are used specifically for testing, while others are integrated into the APTIMA runtime.
+Below is a description of these libraries, along with any necessary modifications required for their use within the APTIMA framework.

 ## Google gn